On invertible 2-dimensional framed and $r$-spin topological field theories: Invertible topological field theories

 Let $\Cc=(\Cc,\otimes,1_{\Cc},\sigma)$ be a symmetric monoidal category with tensor product $\otimes$, tensor unit $1_{\Cc}$ and symmetry $\sigma$.
-A $d$-dimensional \textsl{topological field theory with $G$-structure (TFT)} is a symmetric monoidal functor $Z:\Bord{d}{G}\to\Cc$ \cite{Atiyah:1988tft,Segal:1988cft,Segal:1988mf}.
-A \textsl{Picard groupoid} is a symmetric monoidal groupoid in which every object has an inverse with respect to the tensor product.
-A TFT is \textsl{invertible} if its image lies in the Picard subgroupoid $\Cc^{\times}$ of $\Cc$.
-We write $\Fun(\Bord{d}{G},\Cc)$ for the category of invertible TFTs.
+A $d$-dimensional \textsl{topological field theory with $G$-structure (TFT)} is a symmetric monoidal functor $Z:\Bord{d}{G}\to\Cc$ \cite{Atiyah:1988tft,Segal:1988cft,Segal:1988mf}. \begin{definition} A \textsl{Picard groupoid} is a symmetric monoidal groupoid in which every object has an inverse with respect to the tensor product.
+The \textsl{Picard subgroupoid} $\Cc^{\times}\subseteq\Cc$ is the full subgroupoid of invertible objects. \end{definition} \begin{definition} A TFT $Z:\Bord{d}{G}\to\Cc$ is \textsl{invertible} if its image lies in the Picard subgroupoid $\Cc^{\times}\subseteq\Cc$. \end{definition} We write $\Fun(\Bord{d}{G},\Cc)$ for the category of invertible TFTs.